Burkina Faso Armed Forces

 The Burkina Faso Armed Forces (Forces armées du Burkina Faso) are the military of Burkina Faso.
-The service branches of the armed forces include its Army, Air Force, National Gendarmerie and People's Militia.
+The service branches of the armed forces include its Army, the Air Force of Burkina Faso, the National Gendarmerie, People's Militia.
 Being a landlocked country, Burkina Faso has no navy.

 History

+Origins

+The National Army was created on August 3, 1960 by Law No. 74-60/AN, following Upper Volta's accession to independence.
+It was formed on the basis of the former French colonial army and comprised officers, non-commissioned officers, and enlisted personnel.

+At its inception, it was structured around the 1st Upper Volta Battalion, composed of five infantry companies: two stationed in Bobo-Dioulasso and three in Ouagadougou.
+The official transfer of command between the French and Voltaic military authorities took place on November 1, 1961.
+Since then, November 1 has been celebrated annually as the anniversary of the National Armed Forces.
+The Air Force was integrated into the National Army on November 25, 1965, five years after the creation of the National Army.
+In 1968, a 2nd Upper Volta battalion was created in Bobo-Dioulasso.
+Following the border conflict with Mali in 1974, several military garrisons were established.

 In 1966, a military coup deposed the first president of Upper Volta, Maurice Yaméogo, then proceeded to suspend the constitution, dissolve the National Assembly, and place Lieutenant Colonel Sangoulé Lamizana at the head of a government of senior army officers.
 The army junta remained in power for 4 years; on June 14, 1970, the Voltans ratified a new constitution that established a 4-year transition period toward complete civilian rule.
 Lamizana remained in power throughout the 1970s as president of military or mixed civil-military governments.

-After conflict over the 1970 constitution, a new constitution was written and approved in 1977, and Lamizana was reelected by open elections in 1978.
+1980s

 Lamizana's government faced problems with the country's traditionally powerful trade unions and on November 25, 1980, Colonel Saye Zerbo overthrew President Lamizana in a bloodless coup.
 Colonel Zerbo established the Military Committee of Recovery for National Progress as the supreme governmental authority, thus eradicating the 1977 constitution.

 Colonel Zerbo also encountered resistance from trade unions and was overthrown two years later on November 7, 1982, by Major Dr. Jean-Baptiste Ouédraogo and the Council of Popular Salvation (CSP).
 The CSP continued to ban political parties and organisations, yet promised a transition to civilian rule and a new constitution.

 Factional infighting developed between moderates in the CSP and radicals led by Captain Thomas Sankara, who was appointed prime minister in January 1983.
 The internal political struggle and Sankara's leftist rhetoric led to his arrest and subsequent efforts to bring about his release, directed by Captain Blaise Compaoré.
 This release effort resulted in yet another military coup d'état on August 4, 1983.
 Compaoré came to power in a 1987 coup that led to the death of Sankara.

+A major restructuring took place in 1985 with the implementation of: